fluxninja/aperture/docs/content/concepts/flux-meter.md

 :::

-The Flux Meter component provides a way to translate a flux of flows, matching a [Selector][flow-selectors], into a Prometheus [histogram][histogram-metric].
-The histogram created by Flux Meter measures the workload latency by default.
+The _Flux Meter_ is a type of policy resource that provides a way to translate a flux of flows, matching a [Selector][flow-selectors], into a Prometheus [histogram][histogram-metric].
+The histogram created by _Flux Meter_ measures the workload latency by default.

 Example: